archibaldmilton/Girellu/Releases/Mods/Arch Cars Public/CHANGELOGS/Nissan_R34_GTR_README.txt

-Ma7heus for creating the original 3D model back when the car was a mod MisterCognac for suspension measurement, data, advice and testing (R33) AshNismo for suspension measurement, data, advise and testing (R32) Kade for assisting in figuring out the electrical systems Venitros for driving opponent cars during testing baker7498, stereo, mclarenf1papa and Leonardo Ratafiá and many others for help
+Ma7heus for creating the original 3D model back when the car was a mod MisterCognac for suspension measurement, data, advice and testing (R33) AshNismo for suspension measurement, data, advise and testing (R32) Kade for assisting in figuring out the electronic systems Venitros for driving opponent cars during testing baker7498, stereo, mclarenf1papa and Leonardo Ratafiá and many others for help

 CHANGELOG

+2025-05-25_A
+- Changed COMBINED_FACTOR

 2025-05-24_A
 - Changed brake heat